 One hundred thousand coronavirus deaths in the U.S. was the low estimate.

-That figure, the bottom end of the White House's best-picture scenario of 100,000 to 240,000 deaths, was reached in late May after the virus spread across the United States.
+That figure, the bottom end of the Trump White House's best-picture scenario of 100,000 to 240,000 deaths, was reached in May 2020 after the virus spread across the United States.
 The Covid-19 death count matched the upper end of that figure in early November 2020.

-Track the number of reported new deaths each day in the country and in the hardest-hit states.
-NBC News will update the data in these charts between 6 and 7 p.m.
-ET daily.
+Track the number of new reported deaths each day in the country and in the hardest-hit states.
+NBC News will update the data in these charts daily.
 See the number of new confirmed cases per day in each state here.

-Since New York's first recorded death on March 14, more than 30,000 of its people have died of COVID-19.
+Since New York's first recorded death in March 2020, more than 60,000 of its people have died of Covid.

-Around the rest of the country, New Jersey, Illinois, Massachusetts and California have had the most deaths.
+Around the rest of the country, California and Texas have had the most total deaths.
 Note that these charts are on a different scale than the New York state chart above.